Photos from Nathan Robinson's Collection: (Click to enlarge)

-Phoenix Metal Creations Floral Side Sword
+Phoenix Metal Floral Side Sword

 This side sword features a highly ornate hilt mounted on a heavy blade capable of being a sidearm to the man-at-arms.
 The compound hilt is formed of bars decorated with intricate filework.
-The pommel, quillion ends, and centers of each bar all have deeply carved floral/leaf motifs.
+The pommel, quillon ends, and centers of each bar all have deeply carved floral/leaf motifs.
 The wire-wrapped grip, comprised of alternating twisted and straight strands of wire, is divided into quarters by vertical bars and is finished off with decorative ferrules top and bottom.

 The blade, mady by Arms & Armor of Minnesota, has one wide central fuller with two smaller "chaser" fullers on either side of it.